 The IJB's Annual Performance report which provides further details on the activity of the IJB will be published in later in the year.
-A link to this report will be added when available on the IJB's webpage:

 Financial Impact of COVID-19

 NHS Lothian submitted regular information to Scottish Government through the Local Mobilisation Plan (LMP) and this remains the main route for confirming the additional cost and funding required in supporting the COVID-19 response.
 These returns covered costs for the entirety of the Health and Social Care Partnership.
 There were also additional Health costs within Hosted and Set Aside services.
 All financial positions are after a significant amount of additional costs were supported through redeployment of existing resources in year or through additional COVID-19 funding.